Saturday, 19 August 2023

 "From that day his troops commenced plundering and sacking the city mercilessly, and they kept on dragging away people's wives and daughters so cruelly that a large number of them overborne by the delicacy of their feelings preferred to commit suicide and God only knows the number and nature of all other violence committed in that unfortunate city."

-Abdali employed all kinds of threats, torture and devious means to extort money from the highest officials of Delhi Darbar or the rich traders of the city.
-From Delhi, Abdali marched southward and captured the fort of Ballabgarh.
-From this city expeditions were sent in all directions to loot, plunder, indiscriminate killings and rape women.
-Holy cities of Hindus, Mathura and Brindaban were devasted and plundered by Jahan Khan, the commander in chief of Abdali.
-The same treatment was meted out to Agra, where two thousand people were massacred.
+Abdali employed all kinds of threats, torture, and devious means to extort money from the highest officials of the Delhi Darbar as well as from the wealthy traders of the city.
+From Delhi, he marched southward and captured the fort of Ballabgarh.
+From this base, expeditions were dispatched in all directions to loot, plunder, commit indiscriminate killings, and outrage women.
+The holy Hindu cities of Mathura and Brindaban were devastated and plundered by Jahan Khan, Abdali’s commander-in-chief.
+Agra suffered the same fate, where two thousand people were massacred.

-These depredations only stopped when cholera broke out in Abdali's camp and hundreds of soldiers started dying daily, he was forced to return to Delhi.
-On his return, Delhi was again looted.
-Earlier Abdali had married his son Timur Shah to the daughter of Emperor Alamgir II.
-Now he himself forcibly married Hazrat Begum, a 16 years old daughter of the late Emperor Muhammad Shah.
-Soon Abdali returned to Afghanistan with his enormous booty loaded on 28,000 camels, horses, mules, bullock carts and elephants.
+These depredations ceased only when cholera broke out in Abdali's camp, claiming hundreds of soldiers daily and forcing him to return to Delhi.
+On his return, the city was once again subjected to plunder.
+Earlier, Abdali had married his son Timur Shah to the daughter of Emperor Alamgir II.
+Now, he himself forcibly married Hazrat Begum, the 16-year-old daughter of the late Emperor Muhammad Shah.
+Soon after, Abdali returned to Afghanistan with enormous booty carried on 28,000 camels, horses, mules, bullock carts, and elephants.

-He appointed his eleven years old son Timur Shah the governor of Lahore, under the supervision of his general Jahan Khan and also annexed the province of Sirhind.
+He appointed his eleven-year-old son, Timur Shah, as governor of Lahore under the supervision of his general Jahan Khan, and also annexed the province of Sirhind.
 However, by this time it was not easy to rule Punjab.
-Sikhs were in rebellion and taking full advantage of the chaotic conditions in Punjab and other centres of power like Adina Beg, the governor of Jalandhar Doab, were also in no mood to cooperate with the Afghans.
-As a result, the Afghan control over Punjab was weak and precarious.
+The Sikhs had risen in rebellion, taking full advantage of the prevailing chaos, while other regional powers, such as Adina Beg, the governor of Jalandhar Doab, were also unwilling to cooperate with the Afghans.
+As a result, Afghan control over Punjab remained weak and precarious.

 Red Fort, Delhi.
 Photo by Wikipedia